Jaishree2310/GlassyUI-Components/README.md

 ## 🛠️ Tech Stack

+- **Typescript**: which ensures type safety and better maintainability.
 - **React**: JavaScript library for building user interfaces.
 - **SCSS**: A CSS preprocessor for more manageable styles.
 - **Docker**: For containerization and easy deployment.